2026 Leasing Prices

 3 day lease- $500/Month

-Leasers must have their own properly fitting tack (or pay the surcharge), grooming supplies, & basic horse care supplies
+Leasers must have their own properly fitting tack (or pay the surcharge), saddle pad, halter & lead, grooming supplies, & basic horse care supplies

 Tack